-Although many medical supplies are included in class 10, the WIPO lists a few items that are not.
-These items include:
+Although many medical supplies are included in Class 10, WIPO lists a few specific items that are covered by other classes.

-- Medical dressings such as bandages and gauze for dressing (Cl.
-5)
+- Medical dressings such as bandages and gauze for dressing (Class 5)

-- Sanitary absorbent products such as tampons, nursing pads and materials for incontinence (Cl.
-5)
+- Sanitary absorbent products such as tampons, nursing pads, and materials for incontinence (Class 5)

-- Surgical implants made of living tissue (Cl.
-5)
+- Surgical implants made of living tissue (Class 5)

-- Tobacco-free cigarettes for medical purposes or e-cigarettes (Cl.
-5 and Cl.
-34)
+- Tobacco-free cigarettes for medical purposes or e-cigarettes (Class 5 and Class 34)